Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Abstract

 \section{Abstract}

 A common practice in metric learning is to train and test an embedding model for each dataset.
 This dataset-specific approach fails to simulate real-world scenarios that involve multiple heterogeneous distributions of data.
-In this regard, we introduce a novel metric learning paradigm, called Universal Metric Learning (UML), which learns a unified distance metric capable of capturing relations across multiple data distributions.
+In this regard, we explore a new metric learning paradigm, called Unified Metric Learning (UML), which learns a unified distance metric capable of capturing relations across multiple data distributions.
 UML presents new challenges, such as imbalanced data distribution and bias towards dominant distributions.
-To address these challenges, we propose Parameter-efficient Universal Metric leArning (PUMA), which consists of a pre-trained frozen model and two additional modules, stochastic adapter and prompt pool.
+These issues cause standard metric learning methods to fail in learning a unified metric.
+To address these challenges, we propose Parameter-efficient Unified Metric leArning (PUMA), which consists of a pre-trained frozen model and two additional modules, stochastic adapter and prompt pool.
 These modules enable to capture dataset-specific knowledge while avoiding bias towards dominant distributions.
-Additionally, we compile a new universal metric learning benchmark with a total of 8 different datasets.
-PUMA outperformed the state-of-the-art dataset-specific models while using about 69 times fewer trainable parameters.
+Additionally, we compile a new unified metric learning benchmark with a total of 8 different datasets.
+PUMA outperforms the state-of-the-art dataset-specific models while using about 69 times fewer trainable parameters.